jjc1805/OOAD-Project/README.md

 2. Java Swing to implement the frontend GUI.
 3. PostgresSQL is used to implement the database.

-# What our project is?
+# What is our project about?
 A Knowledge repository is an online database that systematically captures, organizes, and categorizes knowledge-based information.
 Knowledge repositories are most often private databases that manage enterprise and proprietary information, but public